 In this context, the Audit Committee has met and held discussions with management and the Company's independent registered public accounting firm.
-Management represented to the Audit Committee that the Company's consolidated financial statements for the fiscal year ended July 31, 2020 were prepared in accordance with generally accepted accounting principles.
+Management represented to the Audit Committee that the Company's consolidated financial statements for the fiscal year ended July 31, 2021 were prepared in accordance with generally accepted accounting principles.
 The Audit Committee reviewed and discussed the consolidated financial statements with management and the Company's independent registered public accounting firm, including a discussion of the quality of the accounting principles, the reasonableness of significant judgments, the clarity of disclosures in the financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting.
-The Audit Committee further discussed with the Company's independent registered public accounting firm the matters required to be discussed under the rules adopted by the PCAOB, as well as the Company's independent registered public accounting firm's opinion on the effectiveness of the Company's internal control over financial reporting.
+The Audit Committee further discussed with the Company's independent registered public accounting firm the matters required to be discussed under the rules adopted by the PCAOB, as well as the Company's independent registered public accounting firm's opinion on the effectiveness of the Company's independent registered public accounting firm's opinion on the effectiveness of the Company's internal control over financial reporting.